dottjt/refactor-me/README.md

 ### Refactor Me

 Hello!
 My name is Julius and this is my refactor!
-I knocked it up over the weekend and I'm pretty happy with what I managed to achieve.
+I knocked it up over a weekend and I'm pretty happy with how it turned out.

 Ultimately, my intention with this assignment was to demonstrate a high-level understanding of quality, purposeful code.
 It is by no means production ready, as that would take waaayyyyy too long, as well as significantly increase the complexity of the project i.e. handling secrets, but I've attempted to paint a complete picture with what's here.

 ## Specs

 Language: TypeScript
-Server: Koa
+Server: Node.js, Koa
 Testing: Jest, Supertest
 Database: PostgreSQL